Venus Williams' Shows In True Sense 'The Rules For Living, Loving and Winning': Her Career, Net Worth

 Cover Image Source: Stephen Pond/Getty Images

-Tennis star Venus Williams' staggering wealth is definitely a result of years of dedication both on and off the court.
+Tennis star Venus Williams' staggering wealth is a result of years of dedication both on and off the court.
 Venus, alongside her sister and tennis icon Serena Williams, ascended the tennis rankings, reshaping the sport for various reasons.
 As young Black women, they consistently outperformed and outearned their peers, earning them recognition as two of the most renowned tennis players in history and each other's strongest competition.

 Image Source: Robert Prange/Getty Images